PowerShell Scripts

 Further Support

-If you require further support, please visit ManagementStudio's Service Desk to search the knowledge base or create a new support ticket.
+For additional assistance, visit the ManagementStudio Service Desk to search the knowledge base or raise a new support ticket.